CU-ESIIL/forest-carbon-codefest/docs/data-library/stac_simple.md

 ## Search the STAC catalog

 To get information about a STAC archive, you can use rstac::get_request().
 You can also use gdalcubes::collection_formats() to see various collection formats that you may encounter.

+To search a STAC catalog online, [stacindex.org](stacindex.org) is a useful tool.
+For example, [here is the page](https://stacindex.org/catalogs/earth-search#/) for the Earth Search catalog by Element84 that we will use.

 ```
 stac("https://earth-search.aws.element84.com/v1") |>
   get_request()